 13:00 | LUNCH BREAK / EXHIBITION AND NETWORKING |

-Chair: Professor Smeeta Sinha, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester | |
+Chairs: Professor Smeeta Sinha, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester & Dr Matthew Graham-Brown, Associate Professor of Renal Medicine, University of Leicester; Honorary Consultant Nephrologist, University Hospitals of Leicester | |

 14:40 | How a bespoke multi-morbidity clinic can improve management of people with metabolic-renal-cardiac-disease Dr Saif Al-Chalabi, Clinical Research Fellow, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust |

-14:50 | Lessons from the Metabolic-Renal-Cardiac clinic, e-referrals, and the virtual MDT Dr Darren Green, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust |
+14:50 | Lessons from the metabolic-renal-cardiac clinic, e-referrals, and the virtual MDT Professor Darren Green, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Cardiorenal Sciences, Manchester Metropolitan University; Honorary Professor of Medicine, University of Manchester |

 15.10 | Discussion |